-This purpose driven coffee shop is authentically living out their mission through multiple collaborations with justice oriented organizations this summer such as Equality Illinois and Veteran Roasters.
+This coffee shop is authentically living out their mission through multiple collaborations with justice-oriented organizations this summer such as Equality Illinois and Veteran Roasters.

 Starting June 1, Passion House Coffee Roasters is launching their partnership with Equality Illinois for an indefinite period of time.
 If you buy a 12-ounce bag of single origin Papua New Guinea Sigiri Estate beans, 50 percent of the proceeds will benefit Equality Illinois.
 This special edition bag “features a delicious product (think dark chocolate and red fruits) from a country that is notorious for its inequality and benefits an organization whose mission is to champion equality,” according to the press release.

 According to Millman, this partnership illustrates Passion House’s commitment to global diversity and resisting global and local inequality.
 They chose Papua New Guinea because they feel it is one of the most inequitable countries in the world.
 Millman expressed his excitement and passion for this collaboration.

 “This is a direct trade coffee.
 The quality of this coffee is amazing and our hope is that by being a direct coffee, we can give more money directly to the farm to help strengthen their community.”

 The coffee will be for sale on their website and in their cafes; they hope to make it available at other locations throughout Chicago and Illinois soon.